 - Partner and co-operate with the Province and neighbouring municipalities to maintain and improve, where necessary, regional transportation corridors. - b) Partner with other municipalities and developers to co-ordinate transportation improvements and the expansion of transportation infrastructure. - c) Transportation network development shall be based on existing development, future growth areas, area structure plans, and interconnectivity with adjacent municipalities. - d) Where extensions to the transportation network are required as a result of development, the developer shall fund all required improvements. - e) Ensure the County's Transportation Model remains current and relevant through regular reviews and updates.
-The Transportation Model will anticipate, and plan future transportation networks based on: - i) Existing development patterns; - ii) Identified growth areas; - iii) Changing transportation modes, patterns, and volumes; and - iv) Provincial and adjacent municipal transportation networks and plans. - f) New development shall make use of and extend the existing transportation network/ infrastructure, where feasible. - g) Roads, pathways, and trails should connect adjacent neighbourhoods within developed areas. - Consider connections to existing, planned and future local and regional transit when developing or amending area structure plans and conceptual schemes.
+The Transportation Model will anticipate, and plan future transportation networks based on: - i) Existing development patterns; - ii) Identified growth areas; - iii) Changing transportation modes, patterns, and volumes; and - iv) Provincial and adjacent municipal transportation networks and plans. - f) New development shall make use of and extend the existing transportation network/ infrastructure, where feasible. - g) Roads, pathways, and trails should connect adjacent neighbourhoods within developed areas. - h) Consider connections to existing, planned and future local and regional transit when developing or amending area structure plans and conceptual schemes.

-- Residential redesignation and subdivision applications should provide for development that: - Provides direct access to a road, while avoiding the use of panhandles; - ii) Minimizes driveway length to highways/ roads; - iii) Removes and replaces panhandles with an internal road network when additional residential development is proposed; and - iv) Limits the number and type of access onto roads in accordance with County Policy. - Road service and maintenance levels will be based on road classification and traffic volume, in accordance with County Policy. - k) Requests for a higher level of maintenance and service beyond the core level shall be based on a user pay principal. - New development shall accommodate the transportation of agriculture equipment or products.
+- Residential redesignation and subdivision applications should provide for development that: - Provides direct access to a road, while avoiding the use of panhandles; - ii) Minimizes driveway length to highways/ roads; - iii) Removes and replaces panhandles with an internal road network when additional residential development is proposed; and - iv) Limits the number and type of access onto roads in accordance with County Policy. - Road service and maintenance levels will be based on road classification and traffic volume, in accordance with County Policy. - k) Requests for a higher level of maintenance and service beyond the core level shall be based on a user pay principal. - New development shall accommodate the transportation of agriculture equipment or products. - m) Work with intermunicipal partners to identify and prioritize investment in the expansion of regional corridors imperative for future traffic management.